apache/nuttx/configs/esp32-core/README.txt

   UART0 is, by default, the serial console.
 It connects to the on-board CP2102 converter and is available on the USB connector USB CON8 (J1).

+  It will show up as /dev/ttypUSB[n] where [n] will probably be 0 (is it 1 on my PC because I have a another device at ttyUSB0).

 Buttons and LEDs
 ================